crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 .. literalinclude:: examples/taup_find_--max_2_--deg_35_-h_100_--time_400_420_--exclude_210.cmd
   :language: text

-gives simimar phases to the previous, but also limits to arrivals between 400 and 420 seconds at 35 degrees away.
+gives similar phases to the previous, but also limits to arrivals between 400 and 420 seconds at 35 degrees away.
 If your seismogram contained what appears to be an arrival at roughly 410 seconds, this would give some possible phases that may explain it.